wppbav/developer.wppbav.com/docs/core-resources/cee-opinions.md

-# Cee Opinions
+# Consumer Equality Equation Opinions

-You may use the Cee Opinions endpoint to retrieve details about one or more cee opinions.
+## What are Consumer Equality Equation opinions?

-## What are cee opinions?
+The Consumer Equality Equation study is a study on minority ethnic groups in the UK.
+This endpoint lets you access the aggregated responses by ethnic group on a number of questions around opinions.

-## List all cee opinions
+## List all opinions

-To list all of the cee opinions and browse them via the API, use the list endpoint:
+To list all of the opinions and browse them via the API, use the list endpoint:

 ```http request
 GET /api/v2/cee-opinions
 ```

-## Get a cee opinion
+## Get an opinion

-You may also directly retrieve a cee opinion's details if you already have its system ID.
+You may also directly retrieve an opinion's details if you already have its system ID.

 ```http request
 GET /api/v2/cee-opinions/123